We don't just talk cars ... we teach how to buy them.

 Overall, driving-enthusiasts seeking a "real" sports car that is also livable on a day-to-day basis would be well-advised to consider a used Chevy Corvette from either of these generations.
 While the C5 has at times had some build quality issues, both generations offer simply tremendous "bang for the buck" when it comes to performance.
 And we have several suggestions to help you save when buying one.

-How To Buy A Used Chevy Corvette At The Best Possible Price:
+How To Buy At The Best Possible Price

-There are actually several different ways to buy a pre-owned Corvette at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Corvette at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.